sanjayseshan/Raspberry-Pi-Ubuntu-Other-Image-Generator/README.md

 root and pi password is ```raspberry```

-Support generation of Debian, Ubuntu, or Kali with armhf or armel (no arm64 yet)
+Support generation of Debian or Ubuntu with armhf or armel (no arm64 yet).
+Note: Ubuntu discontinued support for armel in 2013.

 Only works on a full linux kernel with a Debian-based system....do not bother trying on WSL --> does not work.